fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `looker_source`: Your Looker Client ID.
 	- Service `marketo`: Marketo REST API Client Id.
 	- Service `medallia`: Medallia Client ID
+	- Service `microsoft_entra_id`: Your Microsoft Entra ID Client ID.
 	- Service `microsoft_teams`: Your Microsoft Teams Client ID.
 	- Service `navan`: Your Navan client ID.
+	- Service `on24`: Your ON24 client ID.
 	- Service `oracle_sap_hva_netweaver`: Three-digit (000-999) identifier of the SAP client, which is sent to an AS ABAP upon logon.
 	- Service `paychex`: Your Paychex client ID.
 	- Service `paypal`: `Client ID` of your PayPal client application.